spatie/emoji/README.md

 echo "\u{1F60D}";
 ```

-This package makes that a tad easier en more readable:
+This package makes that a tad easier and more readable:

 ```php
 Emoji::grinningFace();